postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 A JSON Path (or JSON Path Plus) expression aims to represent the path to some elements in a JSON or YAML document.
 For example, `$.info.title` represents the title property of the info object located at the document's root.

 Initially, JSON Path was created to be [XPath for JSON](https://goessner.net/articles/JsonPath/) and aimed to represent the path to some element in an XML document.
-[JSON Path Plus](https://jsonpath-plus.github.io/JSONPath/docs/ts/) is an extension of JSON Path, which add some additional operators and makes some behaviors of the original specification explicit.
+[JSON Path Plus](https://jsonpath-plus.github.io/JSONPath/docs/ts/) is an extension of JSON Path.
+It adds more operators and makes some behaviors of the original specification explicit.

 ### Building and testing JSON Path Plus expressions